Physicomimetics

 Physicomimetics is physics-based swarm (computational) intelligence.
 The word is derived from physike (φυσική, Greek for "the science of physics") and mimesis (μίμησις, Greek for "imitation").
+Physicomimetrics is related to Biosemiotics and Swarm Intelligence.

 Overview

 In response to growing concerns that single monolithic robotic vehicles are expensive, brittle, and vulnerable, there has been a trend towards the development of distributed networks of small, inexpensive vehicles.
 The capability of these networks to dynamically monitor and sense environmental conditions while maintaining cost-effectiveness, robustness, and flexibility, is considered to be among their greatest assets.

 Dynamic sensor networks are critically needed for various tasks such as search and rescue, surveillance, perimeter defense, locating and mapping of chemical and biological hazards, virtual space telescopes, automated assembly of micro-electromechanical systems, and medical surgery (e.g., with nanobots).

 The core technology used to achieve these goals is a novel approach referred to as "artificial physics" or "physicomimetics".
 With physicomimetics, robotic agents perceive and react to artificial physics forces.
 By synthesizing the appropriate virtual forces, various important task-driven behaviors can be effectively achieved, such as lattice-shaped distributed antennas, perimeter defense, and dynamic surveillance.
 Furthermore, the systems self-organize, can self-repair, and are fault-tolerant.
 Recently the paradigm has been adapted to function optimization.